 Here are some active steps to becoming more connected:

-• Realize that you do not have to be physically with friends in order to stay connected.
+• Realize that you do not have to be in the same physical space with friends to stay connected.
 Many students use social media sites/apps to stay connected with friends at other colleges or in other locations.
 Phone calls, text messages, and email work for many.

 • Understand that you are not the only one who feels lonely from time to time.
 Many others like you are just waiting for the opportunity to connect, and you will meet them and form new friendships once you start reaching out.